-“I just Emla!”
-Heart Evangelista tells us matter-of-factly when we asked her how she survived her last trip to Paris in skyrocketing five-inch Azzedine Alaia lace-up booties.
-We were dumbfounded and quite puzzled by her reply; we wondered, what in the world is Emla?
-And how could such an odd-sounding thing help you walk in heels all day?
+Well, here's a fun fact: Back in 2017, we actually asked Heart the exact same question as she concluded her Paris trip in skyrocketing five-inch Azzedine Alaia lace-up booties.
+“I just Emla!” she told Preview matter-of-factly.
+Truth be told, we were a bit dumbfounded and puzzled by her reply.
+We thought, what in the world is Emla?
+And how could it help you walk in heels all day?

 IMAGE Wikimedia Commons

-“The numbing sensation gives an extra hour’s worth of walking,” Heart adds.
-That extra time would be particularly useful to nail that OOTD or to shop a little more before the stores close.
-So next time you need to walk or perhaps, dance in your painful yet pretty pair of heels, keep this in mind: All you need is Emla!
+“The numbing sensation gives an extra hour’s worth of walking,” Heart explained, and we totally get it!
+That extra time without your feet begging you to take a cab home could be particularly useful to shoot an OOTD or two, or even to shop a little more before the stores close.